D-Rex-III/Kubernetes-audit_scripts/README.md

-"# Python and Bash scripts to query a kubernetes cluster."
+"# Python and Bash scripts to query a kubernetes cluster resources and probes."